Beauty business owners: managing your mental health during coronavirus

 “This situation can be overwhelming and confusing, so my aim is to offer you a wealth of knowledge and mental health support, as well as safeguarding our industry.”
 To access the free service, contact email@example.com

-Wellness app Calm has curated free content to help stressed-out and anxious business owners boost their mental and emotional wellness.
-Free tools include soothing meditations, sleep meditations, sleep stories, calm music, and visualisation and breathing exercises.
+Wellness app Calm has curated content to help stressed-out and anxious business owners boost their mental and emotional wellness.
+The tools include soothing meditations, sleep meditations, sleep stories, calm music, and visualisation and breathing exercises.

 Access Calm’s wellness resources.

-The Global Wellness Institute (GWI) has launched a Positively Well campaign to encourage members of the beauty and spa industries to “replace fear with a focus on wellness”.
+The Global Wellness Institute (GWI) launched its Positively Well campaign earlier this year to encourage members of the beauty and spa industries to “replace fear with a focus on wellness”.

 This is a space where you can find articles on how being positive can lead to better health outcomes, as well as trusted resources on what’s going on.
 There’s also tons of advice available on reducing stress and boosting your immune system.